‘Tis the season for Oktoberfest

 Oktoberfest has always been a festival for the people.
 On Oct.
 12, 1810, Crown Prince Ludwig (who later became King Ludwig I) married Princess Therese of Saxony-Hildburghausen.
 To celebrate, the newlyweds invited the citizens of Munich to join festivities in the fields outside the city gates.
 The event was such a success, that the decision was made to hold the festival annually.
 Thus, Oktoberfest was born.

+Minor Details.
 Congratulations!
 You’ve made the decision to head to Munich for the world’s largest Volksfest!
 It’s time to start getting prepped, my friend.
 Actually, you probably should have started making arrangements a few months ago.
 But don’t fret — there are still plenty of options available and plenty of time to get it figured out.
-Oktoberfest runs from Saturday, Sept.
-22 through Sunday, Oct.
-7.

 Lodging and transportation.
 Look into places farther from the city center, S-Bahn or U-Bahn lines.
 Oktoberfest is located in the heart of Munich with no less than seven U-Bahn stations surrounding Theresiwiesen (the festival ground).
 We stayed on the outskirts of the city and took the U-Bahn to Goetheplatz.
 We followed the sea of Lederhosen straight to the fest in less than 10 minutes.
 Don’t drive.
 There is no parking in the area, and the sheer volume of taxis creates massive traffic jams and delays.